gregsdennis/Manatee.Json/docs_source/usage/serialization.md

 - by URI (on the web or in a remote or local file) or
 - on the class as a public static property

 To enable validation, place the `SchemaAttribute` on the type definition.
+You can use either the ID of the schema

 ```csharp
 [Schema("http://json-schema.org/geo")]